encosoft-kr/.github/profile/README.md

 ### What We Do

 * Multi-platform application development across Windows, macOS, iOS, and Android
+  — Precision-engineered for seamless user experience and robust performance across diverse environments.
 * Embedded system development and industrial control programming
 * GUI design with precision and usability (WinForms, WPF, mobile)
 * Automation solutions integrating machine vision and robotics